nuejs/nue/packages/www/docs/nue.md

 </dialog>
 ```

 No validation library.
 No form state management.
 No modal component.
-No  orchestration.
+No orchestration code.
 The browser provides everything through HTML - validation, form data serialization, popover control.
 The document structure IS the application architecture.

 ## Server and client
 Nue runs seamlessly on server and client: